erszcz/msc-thesis/dfly-multiboot.md

 it must implement a specific interface.

-The module is compiled as a standalone object (`.o`) file and depending on the build configuration options either statically linked with the GRUB image or loaded on demand during the boot up sequence from a preconfigured location.
+The module is compiled as a standalone object (`.o`) file and depending on the build configuration options, either statically linked with the GRUB image or loaded on demand from a preconfigured location during the boot up sequence.

-As the `disklabel64` format is not described anywhere in the form of written documentation the GRUB implementation was closely based on the original header file found in the DragonFly BSD source tree (`sys/disklabel64.h`) and the behaviour of the userspace utility program `disklabel64`.
+As the `disklabel64` format is not described anywhere in the form of written documentation, the GRUB implementation was closely based on the original header file found in the DragonFly BSD source tree (`sys/disklabel64.h`) and on the behaviour of the userspace utility program `disklabel64`.